 If you have a one-page table, the PDF-to-Word-to-Excel solution will work suitably well.
 If you have a several-page document with many different tables or repeating headers, then going to a third-party solution such as Able2Extract makes sense.

-If you want to compare the results obtained when using each of the methods to convert PDF files into Excel by yourself, you can download the Excel workbook that accompanies this blog post for free by clicking here.
+This Convert PDF to Excel Tutorial is accompanied by an Excel workbook containing the results I obtain when using each of the methods to convert PDF files into Excel I cover above.
+You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.
 This workbook contains 4 different worksheets, each of them shows the results of each of the conversion methods I explain above.

 After reading this blog post you have a good knowledge about 3 of the most popular and common methods to convert PDF files to Excel:

 - Copy and paste.